I Was "Monitoring" 25+ Instagram Pages. I Was Just Wasting Time.

 What you need to build an Instagram story monitoring tool

-Most teams don’t have this running.
-Not because it’s hard.
-It just needs someone to set it up once, and that request never beats actual product work.
-With Claude Code, I didn’t need to wait on anyone.
+Most teams don’t have this.
+Not because it’s technically hard.
+It just requires an engineer to set up and never gets prioritised against product work.
+Claude Code removes that dependency entirely.

 How to monitor multiple Instagram accounts at scale

 What is Instagram story spacing and why does it matter?
-Story spacing is the time between consecutive stories on one page.
-Under 30 minutes and the algorithm reads it as a burst, not a cadence.
-Distribution drops.
-Each story gets fewer views than it should.
-At scale — 25 pages — this is happening every day, silently.
-You only catch it if something is tracking it.
+Story spacing is the time gap between consecutive stories on a single page.
+When stories are posted too close together — under 30 minutes — the algorithm treats it as a burst and reduces distribution.
+Each story gets fewer views than it would with proper spacing.
+At scale, across many pages, this happens constantly and silently unless you have a system that tracks and flags it.